 Year after year, JUST Capital's polling has revealed that paying workers a fair, living wage is the top priority for the American public when it comes to just business behavior.
 But actually measuring whether each company we rank pays its workers fairly can be challenging due to limitations in publicly available data - which mostly focuses on pay equity and minimum wage - and non-standardized reporting on compensation.
-That's why our annual Rankings rely on models to estimate the state of wages among Russell 1000 companies.
+That's why our annual Rankings of America's Most JUST Companies rely on models to estimate the state of wages among Russell 1000 companies.

-We've partnered with Revelio Labs, a labor market data provider that is working to create the first universal HR database, to leverage their unique employer-level data sets and modeling capabilities to create estimates for corporate wage data used in our Rankings and other non-Rankings research.
+We've partnered with Revelio Labs - a workforce intelligence company that is working to create the first universal HR database - leveraging its unique company- and employee-level datasets and modeling capabilities to create estimates for corporate wage data used in our Rankings and other non-Rankings research.